baudisgroup/CNAdjust/README.md

 ## Output

-By default, the output directory is a subfolder named "output" under the directory where the workflow project is stored in the computer.
+By default, the output directory is a folder named "output" in the current directory.
 The structure of the output files is as follows:

 ```
 Outputdir/
 ├── <series1>
-│   ├─── data_quality_report.txt
+│   ├─── analyse_report.txt
 │   ├─── <sample1>
 │   │   ├── segments.pdf
 │   │   └── result.seg.txt
-│   ├── <sample2>
+│   ├─── <sample2>
 │   │   ├── segments_before_shift.pdf
 │   │   ├── segments.pdf
 │   │   └── result.seg.txt